Written by Jamie Martin, editor of Simple Homeschool and founder of Steady Mom

 There’s no better way to celebrate the first day of school than with a special tradition.
 Kids love rituals and a well-chosen tradition adds meaning to the routines of our lives.
 Even if you’ve already started school or homeschool year-round, you can still pick a day to honor your children and your homeschool.

-If you haven’t yet stumbled across the perfect back-to-school tradition for your family, here are ten ideas to get you thinking.
+If you haven’t yet stumbled across the perfect back-to-school traditions for your family, here are ten ideas to get you thinking.

 1. Serve up a special breakfast.